We aim to make your local RTC web pages the first place you look online for transfusion related information.

 The East of England RTC has developed a Toolkit for New and Developing HTC Chairs which has been sent to all HTC Chairs in the region.
 However this document may be of interest to other staff involved in transfusion.
 If you would like electronic copies of any of the documents referred to in the toolkit, please contact Jane O'Brien.
 We are very grateful to the North West RTC for allowing us to use their format.

-The East of England RTC has produced regional guidelines on the transfer of blood with patients (pdf 20KB) and accompanying blood and components transfer forms, version 2 (Word doc 276KB).
-These were derived from the national document.
+The East of England RTC has produced regional guidelines on the transfer of blood with patients (pdf 20KB) and accompanying blood and components transfer forms, version 3 (Word doc 450KB).
+The transfer forms have been revised; we are grateful to Peterborough City Hospital for their input.

 Queen Elizabeth Hospital in King's Lynn has developed guidance for the management of iron deficiency anaemia in pregnancy and childbirth (pdf 152KB) which has considerably reduced the need for transfusion in the Obstetric and Gynaecology department.
 The Regional Transfusion Team feel that this is an example of good practice and staff at the Queen Elizabeth Hospital are happy to share their guidance.
 For further reading on the subject see the UK Guidelines on the Management of Iron Deficiency in Pregnancy (pdf 272 KB) produced by the British Committee for Standards in Haematology (BCSH).